KagakuAI/QSARcons/README.rst

 QSARcons Basic vs. QSARcons Pro
 ---------------------------------------------------------------------

-QSARcons idea is that diverse and strong individual models can be combined to even stronger consensus.
+The QSARcons idea is that diverse and strong individual models can be combined to even stronger consensus.
 Currently, two versions are under development:

 - **QSARcons Basic:** includes ``RDKit`` descriptors + ``scikit-learn`` ML methods